clauswilke/dataviz/docs/color_basics.md

 ## Color to represent data values

 Color can also be used to represent data values, such as income, temperature, or speed.
 In this case, we use a *sequential* color scale.
 Such a scale contains a sequence of colors that clearly indicate (i) which values are larger or smaller than which other ones and (ii) how distant two specific values are from each other.
-The second point implies that the color scale needs to vary uniformly across its entire range.
+The second point implies that the color scale needs to be perceived to vary uniformly across its entire range.

 Sequential scales can be based on a single hue (e.g., from dark blue to light blue) or on multiple hues (e.g., from dark red to light yellow) (Figure \@ref(fig:sequential-scales)).
 Multi-hue scales tend to follow color gradients that can be seen in the natural world, such as dark red, green, or blue to light yellow, or dark purple to light green.
 The reverse, e.g. dark yellow to light blue, looks unnatural and doesn't make a useful sequential scale.